nubxd11-lab/Big_Block_Mod/README.txt

 9 & 10.
 The Mortar and The Grenade
 Need to send things high and far to attack people?
 This mortar can hit targets up to 100 blocks away!
 This is a great tool to use when trying to hit far away enemies.
 This mortar, rather than launching normal mortar shells, it launches grenades that detonate on impact.
-The grenades that AzzyAzimuth and I coded have a 4-second fuse rather than detonating on impact.
+Each shot from the mortar uses one grenade.
+The grenades that AzzyAzimuth and I coded when throwing out of hands have a 4-second fuse rather than detonating on impact.
 AzzyAzimuth and I spent a long time trying to get the best trajectory for the mortar and the grenade by trialing and erroring.
 So we do hope that everyone likes it!

 11. The Adrenaline Pill
 To be honest, this thing doesn't work in real life, because the hormone will be dissolved when it enters the body.
 But